IK Sirius Fotboll

-IK Sirius, more commonly known simply as Sirius, is a Swedish football club located in Uppsala.
+Idrottsklubben Sirius, more commonly known as IK Sirius or Sirius, is a Swedish professional football club located in Uppsala.
 The club is affiliated to the Upplands Fotbollförbund.

 History

-Early success
+Founding

+The sports club that became IK Sirius was founded on 9 August 1907, and got its current name on 5 April 1908 after having been discussing Svartbäckens IK and IK Spurt.
+At the time, several sports club existed in the city of Uppsala: IFK Uppsala, IF Thor, IF Heimdal, and Upsala IF.
+The sports club was founded for athletics, and took up football in 1908.

-The club was formed in 1907, with its first success coming in 1924 when they reached the Svenska Mästerskapet final (not to be confused with Svenska Serien, which never acquired an official status of deciding the Swedish Champions).
+The first success came in 1924 when they reached the Svenska Mästerskapet final (not to be confused with Svenska Serien, which never acquired an official status of deciding the Swedish Champions).
 In the final, they were trounced 5–0 by Fässbergs IF.

 The Allsvenskan years

 The club spent the next forty years in lower division anonymity, before favourable economic circumstances enabled them to gain promotion to Allsvenskan in 1968, although they were relegated after just one season.
 The high point was arguably in the years 1973–1974, when the club again gained promotion to the highest league and its squad contained a number of high-profile players, such as Roland Grip, then a member of the Swedish national team.